-id.; EPA has been clear that "[t]he obligation to maintain long-term compliance with the CWA, as well as common sense and sound engineering practices, necessitate that climate impacts be considered" in the context of CWA enforcement.
+However, Shell is wrong that it only has short-term compliance obligations under the CWA, see id.; EPA has been clear that "[t]he obligation to maintain long-term compliance with the CWA, as well as common sense and sound engineering practices, necessitate that climate impacts be considered" in the context of CWA enforcement.
 EPA Framework at 3.

-Additionally, no honest argument can be made that Shell constructed its Terminal with an intention to only operate it for five years and had no intention of operating beyond the term of a single permit; one only has to look at Shell's pending application to extend the Permit to conclude that is not a serious argument.
+Additionally, no honest argument can be made that Shell constructed its Terminal with an intention to operate it for only five years with no intention of operating beyond the term of a single permit; one has only to look at the time it took for Shell's Permit renewal application to be approved to conclude that this is not a serious argument.
 And while it is true that NPDES permits are statutorily limited to five-year terms, Shell's position ignores the reality that permits are commonly expired and administratively continued for years, and in some cases, nearly indefinitely.
 See, e.g., United States v.
 Zenon-Encarnacion, 387 F.3d 60, 63-64 (1st Cir.
 2004) (finding that a permit that expired in 1989 was administratively continued through 2002 because application for new NPDES permit had been filed).
 It is simply not true that permits are reevaluated on a consistent five-year schedule.
-In fact, the Permit at issue in this case expired on April 1, 2016-nearly two years ago-and remains in effect because it has been administratively continued.
-Regardless of whether the Permit is reissued in one year, five years, or ten years, the injuries alleged in the Amended Complaint have in fact happened and are "certainly impending."
+Here, the Permit was originally issued in 2011 and remained in effect beyond its 2016 expiration date until it was renewed in 2019.
+See Doc.
+45 at ¶ 71.
+Regardless of whether the Permit is reissued in one year, five years, or ten years, the injuries alleged in the TAC have in fact happened and are "certainly impending."

-Shell has long known of the threats posed by precipitation and flooding, which are exacerbated by storms and storm surges, sea level rise, and increasing sea surface temperatures, see Doc.
-11 at ¶¶ 117-237, 253-264, and has long been well-aware of the present impacts and risks of climate change, see id.
+Shell has long known of the threats posed by precipitation and flooding, which are exacerbated by storms and storm surges, sea level rise, and increasing sea surface temperatures, as well as the present impacts and risks of climate change.
+See Doc.
+45 at ¶¶ 126-246, 262-73.
 Shell's current corporate position on climate change is that "[w]e have recognised the importance of the climate challenge for a long time now, and we share our knowledge, experience and understanding of the energy system with policymakers."
+Id. at ¶ 131 (quoting Shell Global, Climate Change -

-Id. ¶ 122.
-According to Shell, "[w]e were one of the first energy companies to recognise the climate change threat and to call for action."
-Id. ¶ 123.
+Public Policy Position).
+According to Shell, it was "one of the first energy companies to recognise the climate change threat and to call for action."
+Id. at ¶ 132 (quoting Royal Dutch Shell plc, Responsible Energy Sustainability Rep., at 12 (2008)).
 Yet Shell has made no effort to consider or address such threats with respect to the Terminal.

 The ongoing requirement to comply with the good engineering practices standard is consistent with the statutory scheme of the CWA, which places rigorous demands on dischargers to achieve higher and higher levels of pollution abatement.
 See Nat.
 Res.
 Def.
 Council, Inc. v.
 EPA, 822 F.2d 104, 123-24 (D.C.
 Cir.
 1987) ("[T]he [CWA] regulatory scheme is structured around a series of increasingly stringent technology-based standards . . . .
-Thus, the most salient characteristic of this statutory scheme, articulated time and again by its architects and embedded in the statutory language, is that it is technology-forcing . . . .
-This policy is expressed as a statutory mandate, not simply as a goal . . . . the nature of the statutory scheme . . . pushes all dischargers to achieve ever-increasing efficiencies and improvements in pollution control.").
-CLF sufficiently alleges that Shell has failed to use good engineering practices at the Terminal, in part because it has not designed or adapted the Terminal or its wastewater treatment system to address
+Thus, the most salient characteristic of this statutory scheme, articulated time and again by its architects and embedded in the statutory language, is that it is technology-forcing. . . .
+This policy is expressed as a statutory mandate, not simply as a goal. . . .
+[T]he nature of the statutory scheme . . . pushes all dischargers to achieve ever-increasing efficiencies and improvements in pollution control.").
+CLF sufficiently alleges that Shell has failed to use good engineering practices at the Terminal, in part because it